Quick Guide to Delhi, India

 ► BOOKING TRAINS

 Booking trains in India can be difficult sometimes.
 Especially for backpackers who don’t have exact dates of travel.
-Reserving cheap seats on the trains means yo0u are almost always put on a waiting list that sometimes you will not know if you can get the train for sure until just before departure.
-I recommend using Cleartrip if you are looking to book online.
-This valuable resource takes most of the complication out of booking trains around India.
+Reserving cheap seats on the trains means you are almost always put on a waiting list that sometimes you will not know if you can get the train for sure until just before departure.

 Buses are another extremely cheap form of travel between places in India.
 The sleeper buses with private boxes are especially good.
 Generally, buses will go almost everywhere in India including the Himalayas which aren’t covered by the rail network.
 But sometimes the buses are really old and things just don’t work which can make the journey uncomfortable.
 Also, the buses do not usually have toilets and don’t make regular stops, causing me a few hiccups during my travel in India.